 It’s possible that the reason why you’re not hearing from a debtor is that you don’t have the correct contact information for them.
 Skip tracing starts with the simple step of verifying the debtor’s contact information.

-If you’re lucky and the skip tracer quickly identifies the correct contact information, you can reach out to the debtor and ask them to pay what they owe you.
+If you’re lucky and the skip tracer identifies the correct contact information quickly, you can reach out to the debtor and ask them to pay what they owe you.

 Not everyone likes to search through informational databases in hopes of finding helpful information about a given topic ― sometimes it’s there, but if not, you’ve lost valuable time.
 If this time-consuming, often frustrating process isn’t your cup of tea, a skip tracer can do the work for you.

 A skip tracer will check public records, such as the following, to learn more about your debtor: